Diplomacy of the American Civil War: Shimonoseki conflict

 In parallel, the conflict between the aperturist Shogun Tokugawa Iemochi and the isolationist Sonnō jōi movement reached pre-bellic status by early 1863.
 In February, the Shogun's minister of foreign affairs told Pruyn that Tokugawa feared civil war; the daimyo of Satsuma and Chōshū were most hostile to foreigners and influencing Emperor Kōmei.
 When asked about the U.S.'s reaction to war in Japan, Pruyn said that they would support the Shogun in any way they could, and that foreign powers would be justified to act against the hostile daimyo in self-defense.
 Soon after, the emperor summoned the Shogun to Kyoto for the first time since 1634, where he remained for months, while attacks against foreigners multiplied.
 On May 25, the American legation in Edo was destroyed by fire.
 The cause was not identified but the Shogun's representative advised Pruyn to move to Yokohama for his own safety.

-Pruyn's request of naval protection from Washington went unheeded, but he got an answer from the USS Wyoming, which had been sent to Asia to pursue the CSS Alabama and was fortuitously in Hong Kong.
+Pruyn's request of naval protection from Washington went unheeded, but he got an answer from USS Wyoming, which had been sent to Asia to pursue CSS Alabama and was fortuitously in Hong Kong.
 On June 24, the Shogun, on the order of the emperor, formally demanded all foreigners to leave Japan.
 However, the Shogun himself opposed the order, and his representative told Pruyn to ignore it, reassuring him that the Shogun would protect the foreign legations until it was rescinded.
 Nevertheless, Pruyn replied that the order was a breach of the 1858 Treaty of Amity and Commerce and tantamount to a declaration of war.